LucasLaughlin/csci-3302-robotics/lab_2_odometry/README.md

-Sparki follows a black line
+Sparki follows the black line map inlcuded in the sparki kit.